 This makes your app discoverable and appealing to users in their own language.

-PTC Keeps Your iOS/macOS App Translations Up to Date
+Keep Your iOS/macOS App Translations Up to Date with PTC

 If you update your App Store description, just paste the new version into Paste to translate and get the updated translations.